Abundant wildlife and a range of outdoor activities reward visitors to Chassahowitzka’s diverse habitats.

 Hiking, Bicycling and Horseback Riding

 Hike the two marked trails off of Indigo Lane – Cypress Circle Trail and Wild Turkey Trace Trail – to explore flatwoods, sandhills, cypress domes and scrub habitats.
-Or discover the hardwood swamp along miles of trams, open to hikers, off-road bicyclists and equestrians.
+Or discover the hardwood swamp along miles of trams, open to hikers and off-road bicyclists.
 Access information for bicycles and horses is available in the regulations summary.

 Journey through the wild landscape of Chassahowitzka along an 8-mile long, self-guided driving tour.
 Pick up a booklet at the hunter check station and allow at least 1.5 to 2 hours, savoring glimpses of wildlife and habitats along the narrow, unpaved road and on the suggested short walks.
 You may download the driving tour booklet or pick one up when you visit the area.

 Chassahowitzka has feral hogs, a moderate deer herd, and fair numbers of small game and waterfowl.
 As restoration of the uplands proceeds, prescribed burns in the sandhills and flatwoods should improve the habitat for deer.
 Hunting pressure is heaviest during general gun season.
 Check the regulations summary, area map and hunt calendar before you visit.
 Quota permits ensure a high-quality experience.

 Chassahowitzka’s diverse natural communities sustain a large variety of resident and migratory wildlife, from otters and bobcats to butterflies and black bears.
 Wildlife viewing is best in the morning hours January through March and August through October.
 This area is part of the Great Florida Birding and Wildlife Trail.
 Visit the Wildlife page for more information about the area's wildlife.